mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="audience"/> Audience

-We will address you as field technicians who:
+We will address you as experienced field technicians who:

-* Have attended Cloudera's Hadoop/Administrators Course
+* Attended Cloudera's Hadoop for Administrators Course
-* Have hands-on exposure to CDH install/config work
+* Have installed CDH on multi-node clusters before
-    * Includes shadowing, tech support, maintenance
-* Can complete exercises without step-by-step direction
+* Can complete labs without step-by-step directions
-* Read and write shell scripts regularly
+* Read and write shell scripts all the time
-* Can find Linux and CDH documentation on their own
+* Are self-motivated; you will read/apply docs to your tasks

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="selfcheck"/> Self-check questions</p>
+## <center> <a name="selfcheck"/> Quick knowledge check</p>

 <strong> Can you answer the following questions in five minutes or less? </strong>

-* Name three ways to retrieve the Hadoop version of a CDH cluster?
+* Name three ways to retrieve the Hadoop version of a CDH cluster.
-* Which terminal command lists only the JVM-based processes on a machine?
+* Which command reports only the JVM-based processes on a machine?
 * What is the default port used by a Kerberos 5 KDC server?
-* What is the default port assigned to the NameNode's Web UI?
+* What is the default port used by the NameNode web UI?
-* Pick all that apply: HDFS block replication may be set by
-    * a) a cluster receiving a file write request
-    * b) a client sending a file write request
-    * c) the job processing the file
-    * d) all of the above
+* How can you find the replication of a specific HDFS file?
-* Installing a CDH parcel requires root privilege (T/F)
+* Installing CDH parcels requires superuser privilege (T/F)

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="design_layout"/a>Course Overview
+## <center> <a name="design_layout"/a>Course Design

 * <a href="#sections_timing">Sections & Timing</a>
 * <a href="#discussion_format">Discussion Format</a>